 Having spent much of our time traveling outside of the USA in the last five years, Randi and I have taken note of many differences between the United States and basically everywhere else.

-Ten differences between the United States and the rest of the World.
+Differences Between the United States and the Rest of the World

 Eggs in the Refrigerated Aisle